eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 This QoS configures the list of flow controllers of a participant, so they can later be used on its DataWriters.
-It consists of a vector of |FlowControllerDescriptor-api|, which has the following fields:
+It is a vector of shared pointers to |FlowControllerDescriptor-api|, which has the following fields:

 +------------------------------------------------------+-------------------------------------+-------------------------+
 | Data Member Name                                     | Type                                | Default Value           |